nikopj/nikopj.github.io/blog/auto-reload-latex.md

 ## (Update) January 17th 2021
 It's a new year, and I've been using a new workflow for writing my LATEX documents in Vim.
-One frustratation I had with my previous set up (see below) was the complicated nature of having automatic reloading using Firefox as my PDF viewer.
+One frustration I had with my previous set up (see below) was the complicated nature of having automatic reloading using Firefox as my PDF viewer.
 Also, sometimes I don't want to open such a power hungry app just to view a PDF.
-So I now use [Zathura](https://pwmt.org/projects/zathura/), a minmial PDF viewer with customizable keyboard shortcuts (e.x.
-Vim key-bindings for moving around) that can be continously updated by the compiler ``latexmk``,
+So I now use [Zathura](https://pwmt.org/projects/zathura/), a minimal PDF viewer with customizable keyboard shortcuts (e.x.
+Vim key-bindings for moving around) that can be continuously updated by the compiler ``latexmk``,

 ```bash
 $ latexmk -pdf -pvc report.tex